Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 Eternal Connection

-- Shows support between loved ones
+- Showing support between loved ones

-- Reminds us that bonds strengthen
+- Reminding us that bonds strengthen

 - Celebrates loyalty and trust